 Nursing is an excellent career choice.
 Well-educated nurses are in demand.
 The Bureau of Labor Statistics Occupational Outlook Handbook projects a 26 percent increase in “new nursing positions” will be created through 2020; the increase reflects more than 712,000 new nurse positions.
 Only three out of five nurses work in hospitals; nurses also work in schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities, managed care centers, community health, government and social assistance agencies, and research labs.

-Creighton’s master’s degree program in nursing continues to rank in the top 100 graduate programs in nursing in U.S. News & World Report’s “America’s Best Graduate Schools.”
+Creighton’s master’s degree program in nursing was ranked at #64 in the 2014 annual ranking of graduate programs in nursing in U.S. News & World Report’s “America’s Best Graduate Schools.”

 The Leadership Scholars Program for undergraduate students enrolled in the traditional four-year undergraduate program, initiated in 2011, continues to be highly received by students.
 Designed by a team of alumni, faculty, staff and students, the Leadership Scholars Program is a multi-year, structured program that prepares nursing graduates with leadership skills reflecting Ignatian values and practice.